For whom is The Snapshot designed?

 There are two types of questions on The Snapshot.
 View sample questions here.

-- The first type (19 questions) presents three statements and asks students to select the statements that are most and least like them.
+- The first type (forced choice) presents three statements and asks students to select the statements that are most and least like them.

-- The second type (10 scenarios) presents students with a number of scenarios with four different responses to each.
+- The second type (situational judgment) presents students with a number of scenarios with four different responses to each.
 Students rate the appropriateness of each response on a four-point scale (from not appropriate to very appropriate).

 When are reports issued?